gecheadmassie/gecheadmassie.github.io/README.md

                 <div class="content-row">
                         <div class="text-column">
-                        <span class="small-blue-text">This figure shows an illustration of multi-material 3D printing that uses restricting and actuating materials along with certain design parameter settings, such as A, B, C, D, and E, to fabricate bio-inspired flexible parts with self-shaping properties.</span>
+                        <span class="small-blue-text">The figure below shows an illustration of multi-material 3D printing that uses restricting and actuating materials along with certain design parameter settings, such as A, B, C, D, and E, to fabricate bio-inspired flexible parts with self-shaping properties.</span>
                     </div>
                     <div class="image-column">
                         <img src="Review/Picture4.png" width="850" alt="Image 4">